bernalp/customer_segmentation/README.md

 - Bundling previous work into a function
 - Plots the learning curve of a machine learning model using the provided estimator, train_sizes, and cross-validation strategy.
 - Try different approach to make computation time better
+- Still working on learning_curves function due to computation limit